 “Really Successful People Say No To Almost Everything”

 If we say yes to everything offered to us, we are, in a sense, saying no to everything.
-We spread ourselves so thin, in attempting to do everything we accomplish nothing.
-As a society, we have confused busy with successful.
+We spread ourselves so thin, in attempting to do everything, we accomplish nothing.
+As a society, we have confused busy with success.
 If we are are not going from sun-up to sun-down, we are not working, successful, or doing enough.
 Did you know Warren Buffett (and many other successful people) follow the 5-hour rule?
 They spend at least 5 hours a week, reading, and learning.
-This would be impossible to accomplish if they went around saying “yes” to everything offered to them.
+Following the 5-hour rule would be impossible to accomplish if they went around saying “yes” to everything offered to them.

 Setting limits and discovering what is essential is a crucial characteristic of being a business owner.
 Opportunities for partnerships and “exciting opportunities” come at you daily.
 Being able to say no to the wrong ones and discerning the good ones will keep you sane and your business healthy.